Loss distributions for modeling claim severity In this part, we will focus on the following aspects to discuss the distributions:

 λ ^ = n ∑ i = 1 n x i = 1 X ˉ \hat{\lambda} = \frac{n}{\sum_{i=1}^n x_i} = \frac{1}{\bar{X}}

 Gamma distribution The gamma distribution is a continuous probability distribution that generalises the exponential distribution.
-It is characterized by two parameters: a shape parameter α \alpha and a rate parameter β \beta (or λ \lambda ).
-The exponential distribution is a special case of the gamma distribution when α = 1 \alpha = 1 .
+It is characterized by two parameters: a shape parameter α \alpha β \beta λ \lambda α = 1 \alpha = 1

 PDF :